United States news media and the Vietnam War

-The French war
+French Indochina War

 The French lost control of Vietnam, which they had ruled as part of French Indochina, during World War II.
-They returned in 1945 and fought against a Vietnamese nationalist movement under Communist leadership, commonly called the Viet Minh, in the First Indochina War, which began in 1945 and 1946.
-In 1949 they sponsored the creation of the State of Vietnam under Bao Dai so they could claim to be fighting not as a colonial power but as allies of a legitimate Vietnamese government.
+In September 1945, they returned to reconquer Indochina; meanwhile, the Vietnamese were locked in a civil strife over the destiny of their postcolonial state.
+After the communist-led Viet Minh purge of rival political parties and the breakdown of negotiations, tensions between the Viet Minh and French authorities erupted into full-scale Indochina War in December 1946.

-The United States began providing significant support for the French and the State of Vietnam in 1950, but this was kept low-key, and American media coverage of the war focused on the French and the State of Vietnam, not on the American role.
+In 1949, the French and certain Vietnamese nationalists established the anti-communist State of Vietnam under Bảo Đại.
+In 1950, the United States began quietly supporting the French and the State of Vietnam, while media coverage emphasized the French Union rather than the American role.
 The French colonial government set up a system of censorship, but correspondents traveled to Singapore or Hong Kong to file their reports without constraint.
-The American media were strongly anti-Communist.
-Their bias was shown for example in the way they habitually applied the label "the Vietnamese" to those Vietnamese fighting on the side of France, not to those in the Viet Minh.

 Early US war, 1955–1965

 The news then reflected communism and the Cold War.
 In asking how the United States got into Vietnam, attention must be paid to the enormous strength of the Cold War consensus in the early 1960s shared by journalists and policymakers alike and due to the great power of the administration to control the agenda and the framing of foreign affairs reporting.

 The first editorial about the rise of communism in Vietnam was published by The New York Times in January 1955.
 After the United States threw its weight behind Ngo Dinh Diem, who became South Vietnam's president in 1955, media in the United States ignored the new leader's despotic tendencies and instead highlighted his anti-communism.
 The death of civilians in an attempted coup against President Diem at the end of 1960 started to change how South Vietnam was viewed by the media.
-As a result, the New York Times sent the first reporter to Saigon, the capital of South Vietnam.
-That was followed by other journalists arriving from Reuters, AFP, Time and Newsweek.
+As a result, The New York Times sent the first reporter to Saigon, the capital of South Vietnam.
+That was followed by other journalists arriving from Reuters, Agence France Presse, Time and Newsweek.
 The basic policy governing how the US mission in Saigon handled the reporters reflected the way the administration of President John F. Kennedy conceived of the American role in the war.
 Under that framework, the Americans' role in South Vietnam was only to render advice and support in its war against the Communists.